alainmeier/cryptonote/README.md

 ### Configuration

-Ensure that you have Postgres installed, preferably through the {Heroku Postgres App}[http://postgresapp.com] as we use it in both production and development.
+Ensure that you have Postgres installed, preferably through the [Heroku Postgres App](http://postgresapp.com) as we use it in both production and development.

 Then, open your terminal to the project folder and run: